These homemade Vegan Mince Pies hold the very essence of Christmas in their delicious pastry crusts. Nothing can beat one warm from the oven!

 INSTRUCTIONS

-- Put a shallow mince pie pan or a muffin pan in the fridge to chill.
-You need a total of 16 holes. (see recipe notes).
+- Put a shallow mince pie/bun pan or muffin pan in the fridge to chill.
+The number of pies you will get will vary depending on the size of the wells in the pan you use.
+Aim for 12 then you can bake a few after with the leftovers if needed.
 If you use a muffin pan the mince pies will be deeper and you will only get 6 to 8 pies from this recipe.

 - Make the pastry for the pie crusts.
 Add the flour, salt, coconut oil/butter and sugar to a food processor and pulse until it looks like breadcrumbs.